 As a benefit of partnering with L.A.
-Care, we offer you and your patients several types of health education resources.
+Care, we offer you and your patients several types of health education, cultural and lingustic resources.

 We proudly offer health education materials that are medically accurate, culturally sensitive and linguistically appropriate.

-In addition, L.A.
-Care Health Plan makes available health education and cultural linguistic services at no cost to direct line of business members (MCLA, PASC-SEIU, LACC, and CMC).
+L.A.
+Care Health Plan makes available health education services at no cost to direct line of business members.
 Health education consults are provided over the telephone, virtually or by group appointments.
 Topics include smoking cessation, weight management, diabetes self-management and more.

 Consults with a Registered Dietitian for Medical Nutrition Therapy for common conditions, such as diabetes and hypertension, are also available by provider referral.
 If you would like to refer members for Health Education or Medical Nutrition Therapy, please complete the respective form and fax it to us.

-Education and Support Programs for Patients with Asthma, COPD, Diabetes/CKD and/or a High-Risk Pregnancy
+Programs For Your Patients with Asthma, COPD, Diabetes/CKD and/or a High-Risk Pregnancy

-- Identified members are sent a welcome letter inviting them to create an account for L.A.
-Care’s health and wellness portal, My Health in MotionTM (MyHIM).
+- The welcome letter will have details on how to create an account for L.A.
+Care’s health and wellness portal, My Health in Motion™ (MyHIM).

 - MyHIM houses multiple resources including health education materials and videos, access to health coaches via messaging, and self-paced workshops.

-- To refer a patient, please use the Health Education, Cultural and Linguistic Services referral link above.
+To refer a patient, please complete the Health Education, Cultural and Linguistic Services Referral Form.